 - Sources of infection– route of infection is mainly through the teat canal.
 Infection may be spread by wounds on teats, injuries caused by the suckling of calves, milker’s hands, etc.

 - Signs and symptoms–

 Hardening of the udder, which becomes swollen and painful.
-The secretion of the milk is minimal and stained by blood; toxins may be released into the bloodstream, which may cause death, udder becomes cold and greenish or blue, gangrene may supervene, in acute cases, death occurs and if the animal survives, the udder is lost.
+The secretion of the milk is minimal and stained by blood; toxins may be released into the bloodstream, which may cause death, udder becomes cold and greenish or blue, gangrene may supervene, in acute cases, death occurs.
+If the animal survives, the udder is lost.